A dynamical version of Silverman-Tate's height inequality: Introduction

-\end{theorem} \begin{proof} (Compare with the proof of the existence of the N\'eron-Tate height: \cite[Lemma 9.2.4]{bombieri2007heights}) Pick any $P\in \mathcal{A}(\bar{k})$.
+\end{corollary} \begin{proof} (Cf. proof of \cite[Theorem A.1]{dimitrov2020uniformity}) Pick any $P\in X(\bar{k})$.
 Let $\ell\geq m\geq 0$ be integers.
-Using telescope-sum and triangle inequality, we find Applying Theorem \ref{theorem:main} to the summands, we find a constant $c_1>0$ such that the right hand side is bounded by This means that $(\frac{h([2^\ell]P)}{4^\ell})_{\ell\geq 1}$ is a Cauchy sequence with limit $\hat{h}_{\mathcal{A}}(P)$, simply by definition of the N\'eron-Tate height.
-By taking $m=0$ and considering $\ell\to\infty$ we obtain the Height Inequality \ref{height inequality}. \end{proof} \textbf{Acknowledgement}.
-We are indebted to Prof. Walter Gubler for providing us with the main idea and helping us see the possibility of the generalisation to positive characteristic and Prof Qing Liu for answering questions regarding a generalisation.
-The first author would like to thank Prof Yuri Bilu for introducing him to the very recent paper \cite{dimitrov2020uniformity} as his master’s thesis.
-The first author is indebted to Ananyo Kazi for numerous fruitful discussions and for knowing Hartshorne by heart.
-Finally the first author would like to thank his parents for support and Viviana Pletto for having the curiosity and patience to listen to his ramblings.
+Using telescope-sum and triangle inequality, we find Applying Theorem \ref{dynamical ST height inequality} to the summands, we find a constant $c>0$ such that the right hand side is bounded by This means that $(\frac{h(f^{(l)}(P))}{4^l})_{l\geq 1}$ is a Cauchy sequence with limit $\hat{h}_X(P)$, simply by definition of the N\'eron-Tate height.
+On taking $m=0$ and considering $\ell\to\infty$ we obtain Corollary \ref{ST's height ineq}. \end{proof}

+\textbf{Acknowledgement}.
+We are indebted to Prof. Walter Gubler for providing us with the main idea and helping us to see the possibility of the generalisation to normal bases over arbitary global fields.
+We are also indebted to Prof. Joseph Silverman for pointing the connection with \cite{SilCall}.
+The first author is grateful to Prof. Qing Liu for answering questions regarding a generalisation.
+The first author would also like to thank Prof. Yuri Bilu for introducing him to the very recent paper \cite{dimitrov2020uniformity} as his potential master’s thesis and Ananyo Kazi for numerous fruitful discussions and for knowing Hartshorne by heart.
+The second author thanks Prof. Robin de Jong for the encouragement for the generalization of Silverman-Tate's height inequality to the dynamical setting and for notifying the relation of Silverman's specialization theorem and the \emph{uniform torsion conjecture}, cf. \cite{Holmes}.